bvberkum/Arduino-docs/main.rst

   - First an ATmega168, then ATmega328p.
 PDIP.
 UNO
   - USB board.
 Now at rev3.
 PDIP.
+JeeNode
+  - Comes in various editions and versions, but all targetted at 3.3v peripherals.
+The mainline is compatible with Duemilanove, and later with Uno (OptiBoot 0.44). [#]_

-As usual,8, 168 and 328 are interchangeable with notes on implementation details and implication for applications.
+As usual, 8, 168 and 328 are interchangeable with notes on implementation details and implication for applications.

-Lilypad is an extremely cool line of fabric circuits build from conducting fabrics and small PCB's or epoxy embedded components.
-Simply sew it together with conductive yarns.
-Together with velcro and or magnets might make an interesting connector alternative, also for regular plastic project cases.

 ::
   avrdude